EngineHub/WorldGuard/UPGRADE.md

 * Children regions now inherit from their parent even if there is no overlap.
 * MySQL support now features the ability to migrate tables.
 If you are using tables without a prefix, then the new migration code should be able to handle your table.
 However, if you are using a table prefix, you may encounter trouble with migration.
-* Protection is now a lot more exhaustive so it is no longer, for example, possible to fling sand into a region, grow trees into a region, and so on.
+* Protection is now a lot more exhaustive so it is no longer, for example, possible to fling sand into a region, grow trees into a region, and so on.build
 * The `USE` flag is now much more encompassing so you may find that it blocks things like CraftBook gates (for users of CraftBook).
 To fix that, you can do `/rg flag REGION_NAME use allow`, but be aware that that will also allow the opening of inventories.
 To block inventories specifically, use `/rg flag REGION_NAME chest-access deny -g nonmembers`.
 The `-g nonmembers` makes it so only non-members of the region are unable to use chests, but this is optional.
 * If you want to blacklist only water and lava blocks and not buckets, you can no longer apply `on-place` to water or lava blocks because it will also deny the use of buckets.
 If you wish to deny the use of just the liquid blocks, use `on-use`.
 This is because WorldGuard now considers the use of a bucket also the placement of a liquid block.
 * In the rare situation that you are user of the "auto-invincibility" and "auto-no-drowning" groups (`wg-invincible` and `wg-amphibious`), you now have to enable these features in the config (`auto-invincible-group: true` and `auto-no-drowning-group: true`).
 This is because some permission plugins have been causing severe hang ups whenever it is queried for a player's groups, which, in this case, happens to include when the player joins.